Migrant employment initiatives

 Job Shop provides free information and support for people seeking employment prospects, in particular people who are newly arrived in Australia (within the past two years) or who are long-term unemployed.
 Job shop provides links to employment services, assistance with resumes and confidence-building for job interviews.

-Job Shop is available at Mirrabooka Library and Osborne Park Community Centre.
+Job Shop is available at Osborne Park Community Centre.

 For more information, please phone our booking officer on (08) 9205 7940.